awesomemotive/WP-Mail-SMTP/readme.txt

 == Changelog ==

+## [1.3.3] - 2018-07-05
+* Fixed: Compatibility with other plugins, that are using Google Service or Google Client classes.
+* Changed: Optimize code loading.

 = 1.3.2 - 2018-06-29 =
 * Make sure that other plugins/themes are not conflicting with our TGMPA library.